felipedcsouza/felipedcsouza/README.md

 Here are some ideas to get you started:

--  📖I’m currently studying📖
+-  📖I'm studying at college 📖
--  🤓I’m currently learning javacript css html🤓
+-  🤓I’m currently learning javascript, NodeJS, SQL and Flutter 🤓
 -  🎮I’m looking to collaborate on with the development of fun games and apps🎮😩
--  🤔I’m looking for help with php javacrips
+-  🤔I’m looking for help with php
 - 📼Ask me about games or electronic devices📼
 - 💌How to reach me: instagram lipe_hx💌